aerogear/frontpage-ios-app/README.md

 ```

 This formats the received data into a format that can be used in the `showToast()` method.
-The `showToast()` is an example of what can be do if there is a message received.
+The `showToast()` is an example of what can be done if there is a message received.

 ```swift
 func showToast(controller: UIViewController, message: String, seconds: Double) {